teresa-chow/42-minitalk/README.md

 # :pencil2: Subject notes

-Notes on the subject and further reading on : [here](./minitalk-notes.md).
+Notes on the subject and further reading : [here](./minitalk-notes.md).

 ___